Graza83/sample/vitruvius.md

 %%%

 # Transactions
 In order to fulfil the requirements of the business service, our service has to perform interaction with multiple other services.
 The following shows how my example service interacts with the other services defined in this architecture document.

----
-title: Transaction Example
-type: transaction
-name: Services Transaction
----
+%%%sequence
 MyService->PeopleLookUpService: Find Person
-Note right of PeopleLookUpService: PeopleLookUpService performs a look up PeopleLookUpService-->MyService: Returns an individual MyService->>PeopleLookUpService: Confirmation
+Note right of PeopleLookUpService: PeopleLookUpService performs a look up PeopleLookUpService-->MyService: Returns an individual MyService->>PeopleLookUpService: Confirmation Acknowledged
+%%%

 # Further Reading